• Skip to content

 Here are some of the factors that go into the size filter you need for your well.

-What are microns?
+What are Microns?

 The biggest factor leading to the right purchase is going to be the size of each grain of the sediment that you are removing.